This is Don's "Whom We Might Be" Story

 review does shares some critical info as science has not yet settled the issue…

-A related thought is the almost-disastrous human species event ~75,000 years ago:
+A related thought is the almost-disastrous human species event that occurred about 75,000 years ago:

 a super-volcano